lambduli/monolog/README.md

 ## How to (work with the REPL):

-### To store a fact or rule in the knowledge base
+### To store a fact or a rule in the knowledge base

 Make sure you are in the storing mode by inputting `:s` or `:store` and hitting enter.
-Now you can insert predicates and fact one by one into the knowledge base.
+Now you can insert predicates and facts - one by one - into the knowledge base.

 ### To show the whole knowledge base

-In any mode input `:show` and the whole knowledge base will be printed one fact/rule per line.
+In any mode, type `:show` and the whole knowledge base will be printed one fact/rule per line.

 ### To clear the whole knowledge base

-In any mode input `:clear` and the whole knodledge base will be cleared.
+In any mode, type `:clear` and the whole knodledge base will be cleared.

 ### To check a validity of the term

-First switch to the checking mode by inputting `:c` or `:check` and hitting enter.
+First switch to the checking mode by typing `:c` or `:check` and hitting enter.
-Now you can submit a term in the form of lone "predicate query" like `foo(x)` or conjuction of terms like `foo(x), bar(y)`.
+Now you can submit a term in the form of lone "predicate query" like `foo(x)` or a conjuction/disjunction of terms like `foo(x), bar(y).` respectively `foo(x); bar(y).`.

 ### To control the flow of the evaluation